queenkjuul/spotify97/server/README.md

 {
   "message": "string",  // Arbitrary.
 Typically OK or Error but may include more info "data": "json",       // can be just JSON of an empty object {}
-  "error": "string | undefined"     // Error message reported from the server.
-If string is present, an error has occurred }
+  "errorInfo": "string | undefined"     // Error message reported from the server.
+If string is present, an error has occurred
+}
 ```